 There are a number of global challenges the world faces.
 The Sustainable Development Goals (SDGs) have been designed to address these challenges and to achieve a better and more sustainable future for all.
 The second SDG aims to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 The Ministry of Foreign Affairs and the Ministry of Agriculture, Nature and Food Quality of the Netherlands contributes to reaching SDG2 by mobilizing knowledge and expertise from the Dutch Diamond: government, private sector, civil society and knowledge institutes.

 Embassies of the Kingdom of the Netherlands (EKNs) represent the Dutch government in other (host) countries.
-The Ministry of Foreign Affairs is responsible for these Embassies in around 150 countries.
 Through the EKNs, the Ministry of Foreign Affairs works on the relations between the Netherlands and the host countries, on politics, economics but also development cooperation.
 One of the main areas of the Netherlands development cooperation is closely linked to SDG2: food security and sustainable agriculture.

 The EKNs coordinate many projects on food security that are running in low- and middle- income countries, with the goal to eradicate hunger and malnutrition.
 However, coordinating these programmes comes with a lot of challenges.
 That is why they need your help!

-The programme’s kick-off will be during World Food Day 2019 (October 16, 2019), organized by the Ministry of Foreign Affairs.
+The programme’s kick-off will be during World Food Day 2019 (October 16, 2019).
 A great day to start the FNS Excellence Programme and enhance your (international) network!

-During the kick-off event, teams will be able to get some first insight on the Netherlands’ work on Food & Nutrition Security in Africa.
+During the kick-off event, teams will be able to get some first insight in the Netherlands’ work on Food & Nutrition Security in Africa.
 Teams will get the chance to get to know each other, receive more information about the consultancy assignments and meet the policy officers of the Embassies.